Kanekoa Texeira: New York Yankees (second stint)

+Cincinnati Reds/Bridgeport Bluefish

-Texeira was signed to a minor league contract by the Cincinnati Reds on December 15, 2011.
-Texeira signed a contract to pitch for the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
-He was named to the 2013 Atlantic League All Star team.
-On July 4, 2013, the Reds purchased the contract of Texeira from the Bridgeport Bluefish.
-He will report to Triple A Louisville of the International League.
+Texeira signed a minor league contract with the Cincinnati Reds on December 15, 2011.
+After one season with the Triple-A Louisville Bats, he joined the Bridgeport Bluefish of the Atlantic League of Professional Baseball in 2013.
+He was named to the 2013 Atlantic League All-Star team.
+On July 4, 2013, the Reds purchased the contract of Texeira from Bridgeport, and he returned to Louisville.
 Texeira signed with the Bluefish for the 2014 season.

+Atlanta Braves

-On June 23, 2014, Texeira signed a minor league deal with the Atlanta Braves.
-On June 24, 2014, he was assigned to AAA Gwinnett Braves.
+On June 23, 2014, Texeira signed a minor league contract with the Atlanta Braves.
+He was assigned to the Triple-A Gwinnett Braves.

 Coaching career

 Texiera was named as the pitching coach for the rookie level Danville Braves in the Atlanta Braves organization for the 2017 and 2018 seasons.
-He was promoted to pitching coach of the Class A Rome Braves for the 2019 season.
-In March 2021, he was named as the manager of the Rome Braves, the Class A-Advanced affiliate of the Atlanta Braves.
+He was promoted to pitching coach of the Single-A Rome Braves for the 2019 season.
+In March 2021, Texeira was named as the manager of the Rome Braves, the High-A affiliate of the Atlanta Braves.

 Before the 2023 minor league season began, Texeira was named manager of the Double-A Mississippi Braves.
+He was named the manager of the Triple-A Gwinnett Stripers for the 2024 season.